Athletic training program guidelines

-The Athletic Training major is designed to prepare students to pass the Board of Certification Examination (BOC) for the purpose of becoming a Certified Athletic Training (ATC).
-Admission into the athletic training education program (ATEP) will be on a competitive basis.
-Applications will be accepted twice per year, due October 1 and February 1.
-Students will have until the February deadline of their sophomore year to make an official application to the program.
-If a transfer student, the acceptance procedures will vary depending on the institution the student is transferring (ie: accredited or non-accredited programs).
+The athletic training major is designed to prepare students to pass the Board of Certification (BOC) for the Athletic Trainer (AT).
+Admission into the athletic training program (AT Program) will be on a competitive basis.
+Applications will be accepted twice a year: Oct.
+1 and Feb.
+1. Students will have until the February deadline of their sophomore year to make an official application to the program.
+The acceptance procedures for a transfer student will depend on the institution from which the student is transferring (i.e., an accredited or non-accredited program).
 There is no guarantee that students joining the program late in their career will be qualified to graduate in four years.
-Each interested student must submit a formal application to the program.
-If the student meets all necessary criteria, he/she will be asked to have an interview with the athletic training program director and the current athletic training staff.
-Students intending to pursue a career in athletic training will be given preference.
+Each applicant must submit a formal application to the program.
+If the student meets all necessary criteria, he/she will be asked to interview with the Athletic Training Program Director and the current athletic training staff.
+Students intending to pursue a career in athletic training will be given preference to admittance into the Northwestern College AT Program.

-Specific admission, technical standard, retention, graduation criteria and degree completion timeline are as follows:
+Specific information regarding admission, technical standards, retention, graduation criteria and degree completion timeline follows:

-- Completion of the formal application to the ATEP.
+- Completion of the formal application to the AT program.

-- Successful completion of a Physical Examination administered by an MD, PA, or ARNP (currently on file and verified by the campus nurse)
+- Successful completion of a physical examination administered by an MD, PA, or ARNP (currently on file and verified by the NWC Wellness Center)

-- Certification in CPR for Professional Rescuer (American Red Cross) or Health Care Provider (American Heart Association) and certification in First Aid, with copy of cards attached to this application
+- Certification in CPR for Professional Rescuer (American Red Cross) or Health Care Provider (American Heart Association) and certification in First Aid, with copy of cards attached to the application

-- Completion of 30 observation hours and completed required Clinical Rotations
+- Completion of 15 or more observation hours

-- Students must have the following in order to be considered for admittance into the athletic training program
+- Students must have the following in order to be considered for *full admittance into the AT Program

 - Cumulative college GPA of 2.5 or higher